In this section

 There are a number of service-specific engagement forums, on which local authorities are represented, including the Welsh Government’s ports and airports planning steering group and the Welsh Government’s health and social care EU transition leadership group.

 The Welsh Local Government Association (WLGA) has received funding to help local authorities develop their planning for EU exit.
-In conjunction with Grant Thornton, some of this funding was used to develop a Brexit preparedness toolkit and Brexit exposure dashboards to help them identify and address local impacts.
-Local authorities have also received funding directly from the Welsh Government, to ensure there is a dedicated resource in each local authority to undertake the necessary planning, co-ordination and preparation work for Brexit.
+In conjunction with Grant Thornton, some of this funding has been used to develop a Brexit preparedness toolkit and Brexit exposure dashboards to help them identify and address local impacts.
+Local authorities have also received funding directly from the Welsh Government, to ensure there is dedicated resource in each local authority to undertake the necessary planning, co-ordination and preparation work for Brexit.

 The WLGA has held a number of Brexit planning events for local government officers across Wales on a range of key Brexit-related issues.